FREQUENTLY ASKED QUESTIONS

 Leo

-Keep it on between 1-2 hours after you leave the shop.
+If Seran Wrap was used, keep it on between 1-2 hours after you leave the shop.
 Then remove it with clean hands.
-Skip reading what’s bellow and continue onto “Once you take it off

 Keep an eye on the area surrounding the wrap, as a very small number of people do get a reaction to the adhesive.
-This tends to look like a rash around, rather than on the tattoo, and it is often on individuals whom also get a reaction to bandaids.
+This tends to look like a rash around, rather than on the tattoo, and it is often on individuals who also get a reaction to bandaids.

 Once you take it off:

-Clean your hands well, splash some lukewarm water in the area and clean gently with either Baby Soap, or Antibacterial Soap, Unscented preferably.
+Splash some lukewarm water in the area and clean gently with either Baby Soap, or Antibacterial Soap, Unscented preferably.
 Clean gently with your fingers, do not scrub nor pressure wash the area.

-Once it is clean, Dab dry with clean paper towels or just let the area air dry.
+Dab dry with clean paper towels or just let the area air dry.
 Do not wipe nor use any other kind of towel that has been used before.

 First day after you take it off: